Enterprise-CMCS/managed-care-review/docs/technical-design/feature-brief-session-expiration.md

 We use a third-party authentication provider ([IDM](https://confluenceent.cms.gov/display/IDM/IDM+Trainings+and+Guides)) which automatically logs out sessions due to inactivity after about 30 minutes.
 Although MC-Review user sessions are handled by AWS Amplify/Cognito after login, we follow the same rules.
 We currently don't access Cognito to check if our session is active.
 Instead, we manually track sessions internally in state via [`react-idle-timer`](https://idletimer.dev/).
 This also allows us to follow the CMS Acceptable Risk Safeguards(ARS) controls `AC-11 Idle Session Timeout` and `AC-12(03) Timeout Warning Message`.

-Importantly, this featured is also permanently feature-flagged since we have different requirements between production/staging and lower environments.
+The session timeout duration is also permanently feature-flagged since we have different requirements between production/staging and lower environments.
 More details about feature flags [below](#implementation-details).

 ## Expected behavior
  Two minutes before the session will expire due to inactivity we show a warning modal.
 The modal displays a live countdown and has CTA buttons with 1. the ability to log out immediately 2. the ability to extend the session.
 This helps us fulfill accessibility requirements around [WCAG 2.2.1 Timing Adjustable](https://www.w3.org/WAI/WCAG21/Understanding/timing-adjustable.html).